-If You're Head Should Explode: a poem By John McKinley Pride Jr
+If You're Head Should Explode a poem By John McKinley Pride Jr

-For these are the days we see, in blue white
+For these are the days we see,

-lights of tattered silver steeds and dead men
+in blue white lights of tattered silver steeds and dead men

-talking.
-Upon the sea, across this desert
+Upon the sea,

-forth your own youth and your own broken
+Take forth your own youth and your own broken

-heart and let it lie still; for what you
+heart and let it lie still

-painting in Mozart’s dreams of old times,
+like a painting in Mozart’s dreams of old times,

 they have shattered as I dream of new blood